Exploring the flavor structure of leptons via diffusion models: Results

 We also check the results for the Majorana phases $\alpha_{21},\alpha_{31}$.
 Although $\alpha_{21}=0\,[\mathrm{deg}]$ is calculated for all of the solutions generated by the diffusion model, $\alpha_{31}$ is found to be distributed over a wide angle.
-Its distribution is shown in Fig. \ref{fig:alpha31}.
-In particular, no candidates are found near $\alpha_{31}=0\,[\mathrm{deg}]$.
+Its distribution is shown in Fig.~\ref{fig:alpha31}.
+In particular, few candidates are found near $\alpha_{31}=0\,[\mathrm{deg}]$.
 This suggests that CP violation is easily realized in terms of $\alpha_{31}$.
 We also examine correlations with $\theta_{13}$, $\theta_{23}$, and the sum of neutrino masses for $\alpha_{31}$, but no significant correlations are found.
+Note that the neural network constructed in this study does not directly learn CP symmetry breaking because it lacks the labels related to CP violation.
+Therefore, our results exhibit the tendencies of CP phases observed in the network's responses under the constraint of matching $|(U_{\rm PMNS})_{ij}|$.

-Fig. \ref{fig:mass_bb} shows the distribution of the effective Majorana neutrino mass $m_{\beta\beta}$ as functions of the sum of neutrino masses and the electron neutrino mass.
-The region of the 95\% CL with an assumption of the normal ordering is shown with a white background based on NuFIT 6.0 (Ref. \cite{Esteban:2024eli}), and all the solutions generated by the diffusion model fall within this range.
+Fig.~\ref{fig:mass_bb} shows the distribution of the effective Majorana neutrino mass $m_{\beta\beta}$ as functions of the sum of neutrino masses and the electron neutrino mass.
+The region of the 95\% CL with an assumption of the normal ordering is shown with a white background based on NuFIT 6.0 (Ref.~\cite{Esteban:2024eli}), and all the solutions generated by the diffusion model fall within this range.
 In particular, the red lines indicate the boundaries of the 95\% CL, and the data are plotted along that outline.
 Hence, these solutions could be verified through future experiments.
 In addition, the solutions with small $\chi^2$ values tend to be concentrated in the region of $2\,[\meV] \leq m_{\beta\beta} \leq 4\,[\meV]$.

-These tendencies seem to emerge as the diffusion model learns some features to reproduce the experimental results.
+Based on the definition in Eq.~\eqref{eq:M3_range}, the mass scale of left-handed neutrino determined by Eq.~\eqref{eq:neutrino_mass_matrix} does not guarantee that the experimental constraints on $\sum_i m_{i}$ and $m_{\beta\beta}$ are automatically satisfied.
+Therefore, the generated data is not necessarily within the experimental constraints due to selection bias.
+Given this fact, the tendencies described in the previous paragraph seem to emerge as the diffusion model learns some features to reproduce the experimental results.
+Note that one can arrive at almost the same distributions, even when we change the neural network architecture.
 Since it is expected that extracting the features from the neural network will deepen our understanding of the lepton sectors, one of our future tasks is to analyze the data with enhanced interpretability referring to explainable AI.

 {\stretch{1}}

 {\stretch{1}}

 {\stretch{1}}